kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-with-cloud-hypervisor.md

 [Kata Containers](https://katacontainers.io/), or just Kata, is an open source project that allows you to run containers using lightweight virtual machines (VMs).
 It slots seamlessly into your container ecosystem so you don’t need to change the way you work: you just get all the additional benefits of running containers in a hardware isolated environment.

 Even if you are already familiar with Kata, you may not realise that it is a pluggable system.
-A standard installation provides a default configuration that will “just work”.
+A standard installation provides a default configuration that will "just work".
 This is very helpful to allow you to evaluate how easy it is to slot Kata into your environment.

 # Containers with knobs on

 If you want to maximise the benefits of Kata and your hardware, you should consider customising your configuration.

-Kata offers many configuration “knobs” that you can modify to suit your scenario.
+Kata offers many configuration "knobs" that you can modify to suit your scenario.
 Using these knobs, you can change most parts of the Kata system.

 By default, Kata provides a secure and fast experience, but for particular use-cases, you can enable additional security option, or potentially boost performance significantly.